jamesplease/redux-resource/docs/guides/state-structure.md

 ### Resource Metadata

-Metadata about each of the resources in your state's `resources` array is stored under the `meta` object of the state.
+Metadata about each of the resources in your state slice's `resources` array is stored under the `meta` object of the slice.
 The `meta` object is similar to the `resources` object, in that the keys are individual resource IDs.

 Metadata includes information about requests, such as whether the resource is